Lyneham Primary School

 1. What is the name and contact details for the SENCo?

-Our SENCo is Mrs Lucy Golder (contactable via the school office 01249 890413 senco@lynehamprimary.wilts.sch.uk ) who works full time and is also the Deputy Headteacher.
+Our SENCo is Mrs Lucy Golder (contactable via the school office 01249 890413 admin@lynehamprimary.wilts.sch.uk ) who works full time and is also the Deputy Headteacher and Deputy Designated Safeguarding Lead.

 1. Where is the Local Authority’s Local Offer published?